Javier María Pascual Ibañez: Academic

-Already in Pamplona in the late 1960s Pascual tried his hand as an academic; his old-time mentor Massó, at that time teaching at the Opus Dei managed Universidad de Navarra, arranged for Pascual to be invited to give lectures at Escuela de Periodismo, a freshly established section of the university.
+Already in Pamplona in the late 1960s Pascual tried his hand as an academic; his old-time mentor Massó, at that time teaching at the Opus Dei managed Universidad de Navarra, arranged for Pascual to be invited to give lectures at Escuela de Periodismo, a brand new established section of the university.
 The co-operation was terminated once Pascual left Navarre, though rumors about the Opus Dei link continued.
 Once in Madrid he decided to upgrade his scientific credentials and commenced doctoral research, with focus on media in works of the Second Vatican Council.
 The thesis, written under the guidance of Pedro Lombardía and titled Trayectoria doctrinal del Concilio Vaticano II sobre la comunicación y sus medios, was accepted cum laude at Universidad Complutense in 1973.
 A few years later it was published as Los medios de comunicación social en la doctrina de la Iglesia; in the prologue it was boasted as "la monografia más completa que existe – y no sólo en castellano".
 The reception abroad was rather lukewarm; the critics challenged both methodological basis and conclusions.

 Already as a PhD in 1973 Pascual was invited to join the newly created Facultad de Ciencias de Información at Universidad Complutense; he kept teaching there until the mid-1980s.
 In the late 1970s, when employed as professor adjunto contrado, he was among key figures at the faculty; he vehemently opposed plans to re-format the unit, which would de-emphasize its scientific role and turn it into sort of a job centre, offering specialized courses to students.
-In the 1980s he rose to a regular professor titular numerario; at that time he was already heading Departamento de Redacción Periodistica.
+In the 1980s he rose to a regular professor numerary holder; at that time he was already heading Departamento de Redacción Periodistica.
 Taking advantage of his role in the realm of Madrid media, he acted in-between Facultad de Ciencias de la Información and Asociación de la Prensa, arranging internship schemes for students.
 In 1986 Pascual signed a Professor Titular contract with San Pablo CEU, a Catholic educational establishment at that time in transition between Colegio Universitario, affiliated at Complutense, and a stand-alone high education institution.
-Joining Facultad de Periodismo, he remained head of its Departamento de Redacción Periodística until death.
+Joining Facultad de Periodismo, he remained head of its Departamento de Redacción Periodística until his passing in 1998.

-Apart from official academic realm, Pascual remained moderately involved also in semi-scientific educational initiatives sponsored by different institutions, though primarily by the Church.
-Already in the early 1970s he was active giving public lectures on media and regional press; by the end of the decade he took part in Jornadas Carlistas de la Prensa in Madrid, organized by Partido Carlista in its Madrid headquarters, and acted as vice-president of the Madrid-based Asociación Cultural Navarra.
+Apart from the official academic realm, Pascual remained moderately involved also in semi-scientific educational initiatives sponsored by different institutions, though primarily by the Church.
+Already in the early 1970s he was active in giving public lectures on media and regional press; by the end of the decade he took part in Jornadas Carlistas de la Prensa in Madrid, organized by Partido Carlista in its Madrid headquarters, and acted as vice-president of the Madrid-based Asociación Cultural Navarra.
 In the 1980s he was noted for taking part in Jornadas Nacionales de Informadores Religiosos.
 He did not resume his earlier role of an author; despite having published analytical works in ambitious periodicals like Punta Europa in the 1960s, after the fall of Francoism he did not contribute to corporate or Catholic reviews.